VolcanicMG/FullHPWhenRespawn/README.md

 # FullHPWhenRespawn
-When you respawn you are able to have full HP
+You start with Full Hp when you respawn